sted9000/bee_pi/README.md

 # Bee Pi
-> ⚠️ **WARNING: This code is under development and not yet ready for production use.
-Use at your own risk.**
+> 🔧 **NOTE: This project is currently under development.
+Features and documentation may be incomplete and subject to change without notice.**

 ## Description
 A raspberry pi device to connected to [BEEMINDER](www.beeminder.com) API to build habits.
 Press the button every time you complete a task and the device will automatically update your BEEMINDER goal.
 At random intervals the device will also instruct you to reward yourself with a treat.